JerryR7/Vue-OTP-Authenticator/README.md

 ```

 ## License
 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+See the [LICENSE](LICENSE) file for details.